DoubleBlindReview2022/NeurIPS2022_Paper7106/README.md

 # Reviewer AAJf

+We would like to thank the reviewers for their comments.
+We try to address as many of them as possible below.

 1. One key step in the proposed algorithm (i.e., Algorithm 1) is the Prox-SVRG algorithm [21].
 Thus, the novelty of this paper is limited.

 > As mentioned in Section 1.3, our contributions focus on exploring group sparsity and pruning parameters, on which Prox-SVRG has no superiority than rest existing methods (see Table 2 and Figure 2 - Group sparsity).